-Do you have late tax returns?
+Do you have late and overdue tax returns?
 Are you feeling stressed and worried over tax matters?

 We understand.
-At Platinum Accounting & Taxation we’ve helped many taxpayers bring their late tax returns and general tax affairs up-to-date.
+At Platinum Accounting & Taxation we’ve helped many taxpayers bring their late, overdue tax returns and general tax affairs up-to-date.

 You’re in the right place and we’re ready to help you.

-We know how late tax return lodgments can make you feel – stressed, anxious, debilitated.
+We know how late tax returns and overdue tax return lodgments can make you feel – stressed, anxious, debilitated.
 But a lot of the stress you’re feeling is based on how you think the ATO might work, rather than how the ATO actually works.
 When we explain to our clients how the ATO actually handles late tax returns, we find it gives our clients instant comfort.

 We love helping clients do away with the stress of tax and get a better night’s sleep.
 Helping our clients achieve peace of mind is one of the most rewarding aspects of our work.
 So read on, because we’re certain our answers to your questions will help dissipate some of the tax stress you’re feeling right now.